 Prompt: Compare the yearly financial statements of Apple and Microsoft for the year 2020.

-ChatGPT for strategy selection
+Step 2: ChatGPT for strategy selection

-However, it is important to remember that past performance is not a guarantee of future results and that traders should always do their own research and consult with a financial advisor before making any investment decisions.
+Note: Remember that past performance is not a guarantee of future results and that traders should always do their own research and consult with a financial advisor before making any investment decisions.

-Let’s generate code for the above strategy using ChatGPT
+Let’s generate code for the above strategy using ChatGPT.

 This is a basic example of a mean reversion trading strategy for Apple stock.
 It's important to note that past performance is not a guarantee of future results and that traders should always do their own research and consult with a financial advisor before making any investment decisions.

-ChatGPT for backtesting a trading strategy
+Step 3: ChatGPT for backtesting a trading strategy

 Backtesting a trading strategy involves simulating the performance of a trading strategy using historical data to assess its potential profitability.
 This process can help traders evaluate the effectiveness of a strategy and make adjustments before putting real money at risk.

-Prompt: Create python code to backtest a mean reversion strategy to trade AAPL
+Prompt: Create Python code to backtest a mean reversion strategy to trade AAPL

 Here is a basic example of how you could backtest a mean reversion strategy in Python to trade Apple stock (AAPL):

-ChatGPT for performance analysis
+Step 4: ChatGPT for performance analysis or evaluating the trading strategy

 Performance analysis is a crucial aspect of trading, as it helps evaluate a trading strategy's effectiveness over time.
 In the context of ChatGPT, you can leverage the power of NLP and machine learning to perform various types of performance analysis.
 Here are a few examples: